 And if you want to become an instant Fleurieu expert, you’re in the right place.
 We present this handy guide to a prized patch of South Australia.

 Take a boat or paddlesteamer cruise from the Goolwa Wharf.
 Cruise times and destinations vary, so plot your course and enjoy a relaxing day out.

 Or follow the self-guided Port Elliot Maritime Heritage Trail walk to combine history, pleasant vistas, and the great outdoors.
-Ask for more info at BIG4 Port Elliot Holiday Park.
+Ask for more info at BIG4 Breeze Holiday Parks - Port Elliot or NRMA Victor Harbor Beachfront Holiday Park.

 There are plenty of sparkling stretches of sand, and many Fleurieu beaches are usually free of crowds.
 Try one of these beauties.